nicercode/nicercode.github.io/source/git/why.md

   versions of files, check out by either checkpoint or time (not just last time, etc).-->

-A good version control system does not substitue for a good backup system. *Backing up* offers a complementary set of functions that overlap only partially overalp with those offered by version control.
+A good version control system does not substitute for a good backup system. *Backing up* offers a complementary set of functions that only partially overlap with those offered by version control.
 In general, you need both.

 I have all my projects under version control, and my whole documents directory under backup.
 If my computer fails, I immediately copy my documents directory from the backup to a new computer.
 I only need to get the last version though.